top of page

 • Youtube

-Caroline Rose Photography is a wedding photography service that specializes in a photojournalistic style to document and romanticize every moment of your life.
-With over ten years of wedding experience, Caroline has been able to craft a very warm and colorful editing style to bring your wedding day photos to life.
+Caroline Rose Photography is a wedding photography service in Columbus, Ohio that specializes in a photojournalistic style to document and romanticize every moment of your life.
+With over eleven years of wedding experience, Caroline has been able to craft a very warm and colorful editing style to bring your wedding day photos to life.

 bottom of page